 Process Chemicals Commodity Chemicals Description Chemicals that are specialised and used to accelerate plant processes, maximise asset reliability and/or improve productivity.
 Chemicals that are standardised and commonly used in process and operations.
 Examples i.
 Closed Water System chemicals ii.
 Corrosion Inhibitors and Biocides iii.
 Production Chemicals i.
 Base oil ii.
-Glycols Outlook Key elements for price of chemicals refer to cost of raw materials and logistics.
-Key drivers for PETRONAS chemicals demand are dependent on factors such as ageing assets, turnaround and shutdown (TASD), new projects, new plants onstream, longevity and lifespan of the chemicals.
-Base oil and production chemicals are the major contributors of chemicals spend.
-Chemicals consumption may not be extensive however it is essential to collaborate with others for the advancement of chemicals technology, which is not limited to product delivery but also in product management and sustainability.
-Chemicals and/or chemical services that extend longevity of assets, optimise and/or improve reliability and productivity are advantageous.
+Glycols Outlook Key elements for price of chemicals refer to cost of Key drivers for PETRONAS chemicals demand are turnaround and shutdown (TASD), new projects, in the chemicals.
+Base oil and production chemicals are the major of the chemicals consumption may not be extensive how for the advancement of chemicals technology, where in product management and sustainability.
+Chemicals and/or chemical services that extend for reliability and productivity are advantageous. dependent on factors such as ageing assets, new plants onstream, longevity and lifespan of contributors of chemicals spend. wever it is essential to collaborate with others nich is not limited to product delivery but also